 down.

-Task: Click on the pencil icon in the upper right to
+Click on the pencil icon in the upper right to edit the

 Type a short but informative commit message and press the green Commit changes button.